HackBulgaria/Core-Ruby-1/TasksForCourseApply/2-Quaternion.md

 rotations such as in three-dimensional computer graphics and computer vision.

-Choose an OOP language of your liking and design a [Quaternion] class implementing all of the properties by its [definition].
+Choose an OOP language of your liking and design a [Quaternion] class implementing all of the properties by its [definition]

 _Hint: you can name the component 1 as `e`._